adompeldorius/springrollup/README.md

 - If the whole rollup state is in the off-chain available part and the on-chain available state is empty, we get validiums.
 - If both parts of the state contain account state, we get volitions (e.g. zk-porter).

-Our proposal is neither of the above, and is described below.
+Our proposal is different from all of the above examples.

-## Overview of the rollup design
+## High level description of Springrollup

 #### On-chain available state